 We are currently enrolling patients in the Phase 2b ixCELL-DCM clinical study, which is a multicenter, randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of ixmyelocel-T in patients with advanced heart failure due to ischemic DCM.
 The study is designed to treat 108 patients at approximately 35 sites in the U.S. and Canada.
-We expect that patients will be followed for 12 months for the primary efficacy endpoint of MACE events, defined as all-cause deaths, all-cause hospitalizations, and unplanned outpatient or emergency department visits for IV treatment of acute worsening heart failure.
+Patients will be followed for 12 months for the primary efficacy endpoint of MACE events, defined as all-cause hospitalizations, and unplanned outpatient or emergency department visits for IV treatment of acute worsening heart failure.
 Secondary endpoints include clinical, functional, structural, symptomatic, quality of life, and biomarker measures at 3, 6 and 9 months.
-We expect that patients will be followed for an additional 12 months for safety.
-We expect to complete enrollment of the ixCELL-DCM study by the end of 2014, and have top-line efficacy results approximately 12 months later.
+Patients will be followed for an additional 12 months for safety.
+We expect to complete enrollment of the ixCELL-DCM study in 2014, and have top-line efficacy results approximately 12 months later.